The Ultimate List of Mystery Books for 2024

 Molly Gray works as a maid in a grand hotel and gets joy from leaving things orderly and pristine.
 Molly struggles with reading social cues and has had even more trouble since her gran can no longer help.

-When Molly finds a dead body in a room at the hotel, she becomes a prime suspect and will need all her friends to help her.
+When Molly finds the body of Mr. Black in a room at the hotel, she becomes a prime suspect and will need all her friends to help her.
+She calls her friend Mr. Preston, the doorman at the hotel, for help.
+His daughter is a lawyer.
+Soon it becomes clear that Molly, in her naivete, is involved in a drug scandal as well.

-Why We Loved it: I loved the description of this book and I hoped it would live up to my expectations.
+I loved the description of this book and I hoped it would live up to my expectations.
 It did that and more.
 I adored every minute of this story and closed the last page smiling.
+Molly is such a wonderful character who has more depth than is apparent initially.

-Find This Book in: The Maid Book Club Questions / Books like Lessons in Chemistry / Best Mystery Books / Feel-Good Book / Books for Book Clubs
+Find this book in: The Maid Book Club Questions / Books like Lessons in Chemistry / Best Mystery Books / Feel-Good Books / Books for Book Clubs / Best Cozy Mystery Books / Books With Neurodivergent Characters

 You’ll find these on our list of the best books of 2022!